Stuycs-K/project03-final-9-dassers-chenn/DEVLOG.md

 Server can listen to one client at a time indefinitely - 1 hour New version: server allows multiple clients to connect and echos messages (kind of, not really working). buff not clearing after every message stored. clients can't send multiple consecutive messages (needs to wait) - 1.5 hours

+### 2024-01-10 - Client sending messages
+Server listens to all client messages - 30 mins
+Server echos message from client to others - 30 mins

 ## Sophia Dasser